Do You Know Your Bra Size?

 - You Should be Able to Fit Two Fingers Comfortably Underneath the Straps without too much space.

 - Your Bra Should be Comfortable!
 If you were wearing a band size that was too large before, your new bra will feel very snug to start off with; this is normal.
 Your bra will relax with wash and wear and as you become accustomed to the feeling, but your bra should never hurt you.
-But even if your bra is the right size, the style just may not be right for you.
+But even if you're in the correct bra size, the style just may not be right for you.
 If wearing bras tighter in the band is new to you, there’s nothing wrong with easing your way into it.
 Try your new bra with an extender until it stretches.
 Never let anyone talk you into buying a bra that is uncomfortable for you.